castorini/pyserini/docs/kilt-baseline-replication.md

 ## Create runs

 Compute a run for a given index.
-Tasks can be configured using `--config`, I recommend ignoring the Entity Linking task, as it is slow and Anserini performs very poorly on it.
+Tasks can be configured using `--config`.
 You can increase the number of threads, but you may encounter OOM issues.
 I find that 8-20 is usually a good amount.
 This will take a 1-2 hours.

 ```bash
 nohup python pyserini/scripts/kilt/run_retrieval.py \